 Inflation can be detrimental to your retirement if you don’t take it into account.
-Let’s discuss how inflation is stealing your money.
+Let's discuss how inflation affects your retirement.

 What is Inflation?